 The day ends with good times!
-The swim finishes on the village green in Dittisham where there’s a mini-festival feel, with local food suppliers, a children’s playground, all the fun of the fair as swimmers celebrate.
+The swim finishes on the village green in Dittisham where there’s a mini-festival feel, with local food suppliers and a bar, a children’s playground, all the fun of the fair as swimmers celebrate.
 With deck chairs and a great view, supporters can wile away as many hours as it takes you to get there.
-Entertainment on the Ham starts from 11.15am Saturday and 11.45am Sunday.
+Entertainment on the Ham starts from 11.50am Saturday and 12.30pm.

 We have worked with a remarkable professional safety team since the start of the Dart that keep you safe every step of the way.
 Swimmers are flanked by professionally qualified employed lifeguards throughout the swim.
 There are two feeding stations on route with drinks and jelly babies, at around 4km and 8km.

-There are a range of food stalls at the start and as the swim finishes on the village green at Dittisham with food and entertainment including; vintage fun fair games; a photo booth; local singers; and a children’s playground at the Ham.
+There are a range of food stalls at the start and as the swim finishes on the village green at Dittisham with food and entertainment including; a photo booth; local singers; and a children’s playground at the Ham.
 With deck chairs available to admire the view, supporters can anticipate the arrival of swimmers in comfort.
-Food and entertainment on the Ham is available from 11.15am – 2.30pm Saturday and 11.15am – 3.15pm Sunday (this is the updated earlier time).
+Food, a bar, and entertainment on the Ham is available all day for supporters.

 All swimmers will need to be acclimatised to outdoor swim temperatures by the day, and to have experience of chop and open water.
 See our guides to swimming outdoors and training programmes.